codedthinking/bead.zip/docs/cheatsheet.md

 ## Folder roles

-- `input/` — Dependencies from upstream beads (managed by bead; treat as read-only).
+- `input/` — Dependencies from upstream beads (read-only, managed by bead).
 - `output/` — Results to share with downstream beads; only save final deliverables here.
 - `temp/` — Scratch and intermediates; cleared when saving.
 - `.bead-meta/` — Internal metadata; do not edit.